fabsig/GPBoost/python-package/README.md

 [setuptools](https://pypi.org/project/setuptools) is needed.
 You can install this using ``pip install setuptools -U``

 32-bit Python is not supported.
 Please install the 64-bit version.
-See [build 32-bit Version with 32-bit Python section](#build-32-bit-version-with-32-bit-python).
+See [build 32-bit version with 32-bit Python section](#build-32-bit-version-with-32-bit-python).

 ### Install from [PyPI](https://pypi.org/project/gpboost) using ``pip``